AGE, GENDER & PHYSICAL REQUIREMENTS

 You need to wear some comfortable loose fitting gym clothing such as sweatpants, gym shorts and a T-shirt.
 Please do not wear jeans or tight fighting trousers that will inhibit your movements.

 No footwear is required as kendo is practiced in bare feet.
 Please ensure you take your shoes off before entering any practices.
 We will loan you a shinai (bamboo sword) for the trial period.
 If you should decide to continue, you will have to order the basic equipment set of a shinai, bokuto (wooden sword) and the weapons carry bag that’s included in the joining fee.

 Once you have advanced in your kendo footwork that is assessed by your instructors, you will need to progress into the kendo clothing that includes the hakama (trousers) and keikogi (shirt).
 These are not required in the beginning.

-We require that all beginners have senseis’ approval on their progress before purchasing any bogu armour to ensure you do not buy something that is unsuitable.
+Please seek approval on your progress before purchasing any bogu armour to ensure you do not buy something that is unsuitable.